Stocks Extend Rally As Bank Panic Eases - UrduPoint

 Authorities in leading economies have pledged support for depositors and troubled lenders in efforts to calm the markets following the recent collapse of Silicon Valley Bank and Signature Bank in the United States.

-In prepared remarks, US Treasury Secretary Janet Yellen will tell a conference of American banks that authorities are ready to protect deposits at other smaller lenders if they face bank runs "that pose the risk of contagion".
+US Treasury Secretary Janet Yellen told a conference of American banks that authorities are ready to protect deposits at other smaller lenders if they face bank runs "that pose the risk of contagion", while adding the sector is now "stabilising".

-Deposit withdrawals have stabilised after US regulators stepped in last week to ensure SVB and Signature customers would still have access to their deposits.
+"Our intervention was necessary to protect the broader US banking system," said Yellen, hinting further interventions could follow "if smaller institutions suffer deposit runs that pose the risk of contagion."
+Deposit withdrawals have stabilised after US regulators stepped in last week to ensure SVB and Signature customers would still have access to their funds.

-The US Federal Reserve also introduced a new lending tool for banks in an effort to prevent a repeat of SVB's quick demise, and launched a drive with other major central banks this week to improve banks' access to liquidity.
+The US Federal Reserve has introduced a new lending tool for banks in an effort to prevent a repeat of SVB's quick demise.

-"I believe that our actions reduced the risk of further bank failures," according to Yellen's remarks to the American Bankers Association.
+It also launched a drive with other major central banks this week to improve banks' access to liquidity, action which Yellen said "reduced the risk of further bank failures."
+The head of the American Bankers Association, Rob Nichols, said the sector "remains strong, resilient, well-capitalised, liquid and serves customers and communities extremely well".

-The head of the association, Rob Nichols, said the sector "remains strong, resilient, well-capitalised, liquid and serves customers and communities extremely well".
+Andrea Enria, head of the ECB Supervisory Board, told a European Parliament hearing that European banks still retained the "strong trust of depositors" despite a "period of turmoil," adding there was no sign of major outflows of deposits from European Union institutions.

 The turmoil led to the Swiss government-backed buyout of troubled Credit Suisse by UBS for around $3.2 billion after frantic negotiations over the weekend.

-But analysts warned it was too early to declare victory over the crisis, with the Credit Suisse takeover raising questions about which banks could be next on the chopping block.
+But analysts warned it was too early to declare victory, with the Credit Suisse takeover raising questions about which bank could be next on the chopping block.

 "It's been a wild couple of weeks and while I, along with everyone else, am hopeful that the worst is behind us, I can't say I'm particularly confident," said Craig Erlam, analyst at OANDA trading platform.